Damilola2013/Kangaroo-database-creation-PostgrelSQL-/README.md

 ## Scenario

-Kangaroo is an online delivery company, which is looking for the development an effective Relational Database Management System (RDBMS) and data warehouse to satisfy the needs of the growing business.
+Kangaroo is an online delivery company, which is looking for the development of an effective Relational Database Management System (RDBMS) and data warehouse to satisfy the needs of the growing business.
 As a data analyst, you have been asked to develop a required system for Kangaroo.

 ## Problem Statement